Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Generally, a positive skin test is less consistent than a negative.
 Other tests like the RAST and ELISA measure the levels of antibodies in the blood.
 These tests can be good initial indicators of an allergy but can also be undependable, since people can have antibodies to foods, without suffering an allergic reaction.

 There are no cures for food allergies.
 The only way to prevent reactions is to avoid the trigger foods.
 This means becoming an expert food label reader—and even this skill doesn't guarantee that reactions won’t happen.
+The Journal of Allergy and Immunology found that 50 per cent of reactions to foods were hidden in sauces and dressings, and 43 per cent were caused by desserts.

 Allergies are a part of life for many people and can cause frightening and sudden symptoms.
 Gather as much information as possible and make choices that ensure continued enjoyment of as many foods as possible.